TheophileMt92/theophile-mouton/work experience.md

 _2020 - 2023_

-- Led the design of a three year research project in macroecology.
+- Designed and executed a PhD research project in macroecology, formulated scientific hypotheses and compiled and analyzed a large database spanning 30 years and >100 variables (national datasets biodiversity, climate, land-use and habitat).
-- Created a dynamic international team of experts.
+- Assembled and managed a multinational team of 15 scientists across three continents.
-- Compiled national datasets of biodiversity, climate, land-use and habitat monitoring over three decades.
-- Analysed three decades of change in biodiversity and relationships with global environmental changes.
 - Published 3 scientific manuscripts in Rank A journals see [my research](https://www.theophile-mouton.com/Research/) and [my publications](https://www.theophile-mouton.com/Publications/).